dcdruck/tampermonkey-scripts/README.md

 ### kohlscharge-keyboard-nav-fix.js

 Adds tabIndex properties to the username, password, and submit buttons on the My Kohls Charge login page, thus enabling proper keyboard navigation.

+### ubisoft-store-age-gate-defeat.js

+Attempts to detect the age gate form at the Ubisoft store (store.ubisoft.com) and populates it with a birth date of 1970-01-01.